-DOVVDIOVII DATE SITUATIONS / ACTIONS UNDERTAKEN 12 July 2022 DSWD FO VII personnel facilitated the ongoing five (5)-day Camp Coordination and Camp Management (CCCM) and Internally Displaced Persons (IDP) Training to 33 participants from the Local Social Welfare and Development Office (LSWDO), Local Disaster Risk Reduction and Management Office (LDRRMO), Department of Education (DepEd) and Philippine National Police (PNP) in Canlaon City, Negros Oriental on 11 July 2022.
-DSWD FO VII ensures continuous inspection and assessment of possible storage facilities for the prepositioning of Food and Non-Food Items (FNFIs) in the LGUs of Canlaon City, Vallehermoso, La Libertad, Guihulngan City and Jimalalud, Negros Oriental.
-DSWD FO VII is currently finalizing the Memorandum of Agreement (MOA) for the prepositioning of FNFIs to Canlaon City.
-On-going coordination, discussion and consultation meetings with the DSWD Legal Team are being conducted.
-At least 5,000 FFPs, hygiene kits, and family kits will be prepositioned in Canlaon City as initial preparations.
+DATE SITUATIONS / ACTIONS UNDERTAKEN 12 July 2022 DSWD FO VII ensured continuous inspection and assessment of possible storage facilities for the prepositioning of FNIs in the LGUs of Canlaon City, Vallehermoso, La Libertad, Guihulngan City and Jimalalud, Negros Oriental.
+DSWD FO VII finalized the Memorandum of Agreement (MOA) for the prepositioning of FNIs to Canlaon City.
+Coordination, discussion, and consultation meetings with the DSWD Legal Team were conducted.
+At least 5,000 FFPs, hygiene kits, and family kits would be prepositioned in Canlaon City as part of the initial preparation.
+11 July 2022 DSWD FO VII personnel facilitated the ongoing five (5)-day Camp Coordination and Camp Management (CCCM) and Internally Displaced Persons (IDP) Training to 33 participants from the Local Social Welfare and Development Office (LSWDO), Local Disaster Risk Reduction and Management Office (LDRRMO), Department of Education (DepEd), and Philippine National Police (PNP) in Canlaon City, Negros Oriental.
 08 July 2022 DSWD FO VII coordinated with the LDRRMO and LSWDO of Canlaon City.
 The NRLMB VDRC committed to provide technical assistance to Canlaon City in the assessment of identified warehouses and storage facilities, and in the identification of other facilities as option for secondary storage.
-DSWD FO VII and concerned stakeholders reviewed the provisions and roles of each party in the Memorandum of Agreement (MOA) relative to the
+DSWD FO VII and concerned stakeholders reviewed the provisions and roles of each party in the MOA relative to the prepositioning of FFPs, and the LGU of Canlaon City has to enter into a MOA with DSWD prior to the

-DATE SITUATIONS / ACTIONS UNDERTAKEN prepositioning of FFPs, and the LGU of Canlaon City has to enter into a MOA with DSWD prior to the delivery of the projected 5,000 FFPs as prepositioned relief goods in the area.
+DATE SITUATIONS / ACTIONS UNDERTAKEN delivery of the projected 5,000 FFPs as prepositioned relief goods in the area.
 07 July 2022 The LDRRM Operations Center continuously monitored the behavior and activities of the Kanlaon Volcano.
 The LDRRMO of Canlaon City conducted assessment in the barangays of Pula and Masulog.
 The team visited the Sitios located at the foot of the volcano where five (5) manifestations of felt earthquakes were recorded.
 06 July 2022 DSWD FO VII convened a meeting with the member agencies of the Regional Disaster Risk Reduction and Management Council (RDRRMC)- 7 Response Cluster at the Office of Civil Defense (OCD) VII in Lapu-Lapu City, Cebu to discuss the Contingency Plan for the Kanlaon Volcano seismic activity in line with the disaster preparedness of the RDRRMC-7.
 05 July 2022 DSWD FO VII coordinated with the Local Disaster Risk Reduction and Management (LDRRM) Officer of Canlaon City.
 There was no significant rumbling or explosion in the area and unusual behavior observed on Mt.
 Kanlaon other than the earthquakes recorded by DOST-PHIVOLCS.
 DSWD FO VII through its Disaster Response Management Division conducted a meeting together with the Social Welfare and Development (SWAD) Team and warehouse personnel in Negros Oriental for the crafting of the Pre-Disaster and Preparedness Implementation Plan.
 The Regional Resource Operations Section (RROS) of DSWD FO VII would deploy its Provincial Warehouse Manager to Canlaon City to discuss preparations, check/inspect storage areas for the planned prepositioning of FNIs as well as check on evacuation camps' capacity for the deployment of tents.
 He would also be visiting the adjacent Municipality of Vallehermoso for the same purpose.
-DSWD FO VII would attend the Disaster Response Cluster meeting organized by the Office of Civil Defense (OCD) VII to discuss the Central Visayas Contingency Plan for Mt.
+DSWD FO VII would attend the Disaster Response Cluster meeting organized by the OCD VII to discuss the Central Visayas Contingency Plan for Mt.
 Kanlaon.
 03 July 2022 DSWD FO VII closely monitored the situation through coordination with PHIVOLCS and concerned Local Disaster Risk Reduction and Management Councils (LDRRMCs) for any reports on displacement of families and relief needs through the QRTs and Negros Oriental Provincial and Canlaon City Action Teams.